Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 I would say definitely.
 I think that they're getting more done because they had that break in the middle to really plan out Project 125.

-But what they're getting done, I don't think has been at all productive or beneficial. to the American people as a whole.
+But what they're getting done, I don't think, has been at all productive or beneficial to the American people as a whole.

-I mean, the amount of National Guard troops that have been deployed all over the country, massive waste waste of money, by the way.
+I mean, the amount of National Guard troops that have been deployed all over the country, massive waste of money, by the way.
 It's expensive, right?
+Like hundreds of millions of dollars to do that.

+That's a lot.
 Yeah, meanwhile, I mean, the government shutdown, horrific, a mess.

 Meanwhile, while all of these government employees are going on unpaid leave, are furloughed because of this government shutdown, you're redesigning the East Wing.